-Bethune- Cookman has uniformed civilians that perform a myriad of functions for the department, including, patrolling university properties, assisting with traffic control, providing information and assistance to members of the university community and its guest, while being responsible for the protection and safety of persons, property and buildings on campus.
-Each Public Service Officer completes 120 hours of training which includes 40 hours of State of Florida Security Officer Class D certification training.
+Bethune- Cookman has uniformed civilians that perform a myriad of functions for the department, including, patrolling university properties, assisting with traffic control, providing information and assistance to members of the university community and its guest, while being responsible for the protection and safety of persons, property, and buildings on campus.
+Each Campus Safety Officer completes 120 hours of training which includes 40 hours of State of Florida Security Officer Class D certification training.

-Access to Bethune Cookman University parking facilities are controlled with the use of valid parking decals and/or passes issued and monitored by the Department of Public Safety.
-Decals may be purchased by University faculty / staff and/or students.
+Access to Bethune – Cookman University parking facilities are controlled with the use of valid parking decals and/or passes issued and monitored by the Department of Campus Safety.
+Decals may be purchased by University faculty/staff and/or students.
 Valid parking passes may be obtained for campus visitors, vendors and/or by valid decal-holders (on a temporary basis).

 Any vehicle parked on campus without a valid parking decal or pass displayed is subject to ticketing, and/or towing at owner's expense.
 This also applies to “Reserved” parking areas, the University offers no guarantee of a parking space in a convenient area, but there is adequate space available.

-- Timely Warning Notices: Campus Safety Alerts: To help prevent crimes or serious incidents, BCU Department of Public Safety (BCUDPS), in conjunction with other departments on campus, issues campus safety alerts in a timely manner to notify community members about certain crimes in and around our community.
-Members of the community who know of a crime or other serious incident should report that incident as soon as possible to BCUDPS so that a campus safety alert can be issued if warranted.
-If community members report crimes or serious incidents to other University administrators, those administrators will notify BCUDPS.
-Representatives of these offices will promptly notify and collaborate with the BCUDPS to issue a Campus Safety Alert if one is appropriate.
+- Timely Warning Notices: Campus Safety Alerts: To help prevent crimes or serious incidents, B–CU Department of Campus Safety (B–CUDCS), in conjunction with other departments on campus, issues campus safety alerts in a timely manner to notify community members about certain crimes in and around our community.
+Members of the community who know of a crime or other serious incident should report that incident as soon as possible to B–CUDCS so that a campus safety alert can be issued if warranted.
+If community members report crimes or serious incidents to other University administrators, those administrators will notify B–CUDCS.
+Representatives of these offices will promptly notify and collaborate with the B–CUDCS to issue a Campus Safety Alert if one is appropriate.

-- Distribution of Campus Safety Alerts: The BCU Department of Public Safety distributes campus safety alerts in various ways.
+- Distribution of Campus Safety Alerts: The B–CU Department of Campus Safety distributes campus safety alerts in various ways.
 Once the University determines that an alert will be issued, the Department then e-mails the announcement to faculty, staff and students.
 The Department will also post flyers on bulletin boards throughout campus.
 Alerts also will appear on the University website when warranted.